sagemath/trac_to_gh/Issue 256.md

 # Issue 256: auto cells not evaluated on restart

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/256

 Original creator: boothby